2018 Italian general election: Background

 As a result of the Libyan Civil War, a major problem faced by Renzi was the high level of illegal immigration to Italy.
 During his tenure, there was an increase in the number of immigrants rescued at sea being brought to southern Italian ports, prompting criticism from the M5S, FI, and the Northern League, and causing a loss of popularity for Renzi.
 Into 2016, opinion polls registered the PD's strength, the growth of the M5S, the Northern League, and Brothers of Italy (FdI), FI's decline, SC's disappearance, and the replacement of Left Ecology Freedom (SEL) with Italian Left (SI).

 In the 2016 Italian constitutional referendum, a constitutional reform proposed by Renzi's government and duly approved by Parliament was rejected 59% to 41%.
 Under the reform, the Senate would have been composed of 100 members, of which 95 are regional representatives and five are presidential appointees.
 Following defeat in December 2016, Renzi stepped down as Prime Minister and was replaced by Minister of Foreign Affairs Paolo Gentiloni, another PD member and deputy.

 In early 2017, in opposition to Renzi's policies, some left-wing PD members led by Bersani, Massimo D'Alema, and Roberto Speranza launched, along with SI splinters, the Democratic and Progressive Movement (MDP).
 Contextually, the NCD was transformed into Popular Alternative (AP).
 In April, Renzi was re-elected secretary of the PD and became the party's candidate for Prime Minister, defeating Minister of Justice Andrea Orlando and the governor of Apulia Michele Emiliano.

 In May 2017, Matteo Salvini was re-elected federal secretary of the Northern League and launched his own bid.
 Under Salvini, the party had emphasised Euroscepticism, opposition to immigration, and other right-wing populist policies.
 His aim had been to re-launch it as a nationalist party, withering any notion of northern separatism.
-This focus became particularly evident in December 2017, when the party (Lega Nord) presented its new electoral logo dropping Nord ("Northern").
-That same month, the League per Salvini Premier was founded as a sister party to promote Salvini's candidature as Prime Minister.
+This focus became particularly evident in December 2017, when the party presented its new electoral logo dropping Nord ("Northern").
+That same month, the League for Salvini Premier was founded as a sister party to promote Salvini's candidature as Prime Minister.
 Political commentators have since described it as a parallel party of the League, with the aim of politically replacing the latter, which had been burdened by a statutory debt of €49 million.